kaileymorter/note-taker/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description:
-  This application is for a user to write, save, and delete notes so that they can organize their thoughts and keep track of the task they need to complete.
+  This application is for a user to write, save, and delete notes so that they can organize their thoughts and keep track of the tasks they need to complete.
+Application is hosted on Heroku at https://stark-bastion-43404.herokuapp.com/.

   ## Table of Contents:
   * [Installation](#installation)